dylanlittler/stack-data-structure/c/README.md

 The file dbg.h is included, a header file written by Zed Shaw using the MIT licence.
 This file defines macros for checking inputs and printing debugging information.
+The file minunit.h, in tests directory, is also a header file written by Zed Shaw using MIT licence.
+This file defines macros for a unit test system.